ErinaTheDummy/SwordToShield/Character_Creation/Classes/Psiker.md

 #### Immutable Mind
 You gain immunity to the Frightened and charmed conditions and psychic damage while you have at least 1 active psi.

+### Psionic Gift
+Your psionic abilities have reached their pinnacle, and the realm of the mind offers you one gift to enhance past your ultimate form.
+Choose one benefit from the following:

+#### Gift of the All Seeing
+"The all seeing eye, gazes knowingly across the vast expanses of the Mindplane" You gain truesight with an unlimited range, and ignore the sight component required by many psionics.

+#### Gift of the All Knowing
+"The Mindplane holds within it all the knowledge of before, during, and after, even after itself" You gain expertise in 9 skills of your choice and you become immune to surprise.

+#### Gift of the All Powerful
+"The unbreakable Mindplane, steadfast in it's holding of all things, must always stand unbroken" As an action on your turn you may choose to expend 20 psi and become immune to all forms of damage and all status conditions for 1 minute.
+Once you use this feature you may not do so again until you take a long rest.

 # Psiker Psionics

 ### Lesser Telekinesis